 Four different software are currently under consideration: MemberClicks, MightyNetworks, aMember (the current AMS), and Wild Apricot.
 See the attached document (APA California AMS.xlsx) for a high level breakdown of the features and pricing of each.

 Generally speaking, MemberClicks is a user-friendly AMS/LMS that would handle all of the chapter’s needs, and would start building a valuable, unified, database of educational content and member information.
-It would cost around $14,000-$17,000 per year.
+It would cost around $14,000-$17,000 per year, with a one time set up fee of ~$2,000.

+The MemberClicks price also includes a website, which from online reviews is easy enough to set up and manage.
+We would have to transfer the content and design from the old website to the new CMS.
+Online reviews also indicate they have a great customer service help desk that is readily available.

 MightyNetworks has great community building features and would function as a supercharged LMS.
 It could host educational content, but is also essentially like having your own private Facebook just for your members.
 This includes a dynamic newsfeed, polls, questions, and direct messaging between members.